 Does Six Month Smiles have a nighttime-only treatment option?

 No. The success of your Six Month Smiles treatment hinges on the fact that you wear your aligners for at least 22 hours per day (unless you go with braces, which will stay on your teeth until the end of treatment).
-Right now, Byte and Smile Direct are the only two companies that offer nighttime-only treatment.
+If you’re intrigued by nighttime treatment, we recommend looking into Byte or AlignerCo.

 Do I need an X-ray before getting treatment with Six Month Smiles?